RickHPotter/self_study_notes.dart/README.md

 - *Router*: Handles configuring the list of Pages the Navigator displays.
 Plus the Router is a listener of the state, so it receives a notification when the state changes.
 - *RouterDelegate*: Defines how the router listens for changes to the app state to rebuild the navigator's configuration.
 - *RouteInformationProvider*: Provides RouteInformation to the router.
 Route information contains the location info and state object to configure your app.
 - *RouteInformationParser*: Parses route info into a user-defined data type.
 - *BackButtonDispatcher*: Reports presses on the platform system's Back button to the router.
 - *TransitionDelegate*: Decides how pages transition into and out of the screen.

-## Navigator 1.0 vs Navigator 2.0 (Router API)
+### Navigator 1.0 vs Navigator 2.0 (Router API)

 For medium to large apps, consider using a declarative API and a Router Widget when managing a lot of your navigation state.
 For small apps, the imperative API is suitable to rapid prototyping and/or creating small app for demos.
 Sometimes push and pop are all you need.

+___

-# Networking, Persistence and State
+## Networking, Persistence and State

 Most apps interact with the network to retrieve data and then persist that data locally in some form of cache, such as a database.

 There are three primary ways to save data to your device:

-1. Write formatted data, like JSON, to a file.
+- Write formatted data, like JSON, to a file.
-	- Simples, but requires you to handle reading and writing data in the correct format and order.
+  - Simple, but requires you to handle reading and writing data in the correct format and order.
-2. Use a library or a plugin to write simple data to a shared location.
+- Use a library or a plugin to write simple data to a shared location.
   - The shared_preferences plugin can be used to persist key-value data on disk.
-3. Use a SQLite database.
+- Use a SQLite database.
   - Exactly what you need for when you have to persist and query large amounts of data on the local device.
 It's got faster inserts and updates.